->Print Method (Media Type) - Selections - Thermal Transfer (Using Ribbon) or Direct Thermal (No Ribbon) – Default - Thermal Transfer
+>Print Method (Media Type) Selections: Thermal Transfer (Using Ribbon) or Direct Thermal (No Ribbon).

 2. Understanding the Media Sensors

 The printer comes with sensors for label tracking based on the Media Type used.
-There is a reflective and transmissive sensor positioned slightly off centered in the media path.
+There is a reflective and transmissive sensor positioned slightly off-centered in the media path.
 An optional adjustable black mark sensor is available.
-The sensor you will use requires configuration of the Tracking Mode (Mark/Web/Continuous) setting to function with the media you are using.
+The sensor you will use requires configuration of the Tracking Mode (Mark or Web or Continuous) setting to function with the media you are using.
 A hole or black mark must pass over the media sensor's position to function correctly.

 3. Media Feed Power up action

-The first time you load media you should run the 2 flash calibration procedure described in step 4.
+The first time you load media you should run the 2-flash calibration procedures described in step 4.
 The Media Feed setting then determines how the media is handled when the printer is powered on or when the printhead is opened and closed.

 - Feed (Default)